ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 As randomizers and multiworld randomizers have been around for a while now there are quite a lot of common terms and jargon that is used in conjunction by the communities surrounding them.
 For a lot of the terms that are more common to Archipelago and its specific systems please see the [Glossary](/glossary/en).

+## What happens if a person has to leave early?

+If a player must leave early, they can use Archipelago's release system.
+When a player releases their game, all the items in that game which belong to other players are sent out automatically, so other players can continue to play.
+Here's a list of all of our [Server Commands](https://archipelago.gg/tutorial/Archipelago/commands/en)

+## What happens if an item is placed somewhere it is impossible to get?

+The randomizer has many strict sets of rules it must follow when generating a game.
+One of the functions of these rules is to ensure items necessary to complete the game will be accessible to the player.
+Many games also have a subset of rules allowing certain items to be placed in normally unreachable locations, provided the player has indicated they are comfortable exploiting certain glitches in the game.

 ## I want to add a game to the Archipelago randomizer.
 How do I do that?